 In the nineteen century this land was the royal hunting reserve of Mzilikazi and his successor Lobengula.
 But the arrival of the first white hunters and settlers signalled the slaughter of its wildlife by the thousands.
 As their blood soaked deep into the sparse soils, it left empty, useless wasteland, denuded of wildlife, unfit for farming.

 It was declared a game reserve in 1928 and with neighbouring Robins Game

-sanctuary, become a national park under he National Park Act of 1949.
-Originally
+sanctuary, became a national park under he National Park Act of 1949.
+Originally,

 Robins Game sanctuary belonged to H G Robins, a cattle rancher.